 Definition of the Data to Display

-The timeline chart displays a horizontal axis arrow representing a span of of years.
-Events that occurred in a specific year are indicated by vertical arrows and a text explanation.
+The timeline chart displays a horizontal time line arrow representing a span of of years.
+Events that occurred in a specific year and month are indicated by vertical arrows and a text explanation.

 There are three kinds of rows in the data table, defining the background, the timeline axis, and the events on the timeline.
 Every row has the same basic definitions: